nzquail/RedeemingCommunitiesBlog/content/publication/purpose-led-coaching/index.md

 #publication_types: ["5"]

 # Publication name and optional abbreviated publication name.
-publication: "Todo: Add a phrase"
+publication: "Blog and Resources"
-publication_short: "Todo: Add a phrase"
+publication_short: "The Coaching Room"

 # abstract:

 # Summary.
 An optional shortened abstract.
-summary: Leanne has a wealth of experience in working along side many types of people.
+summary: Leanne has a wealth of experience working along-side many people from all walks of life.

 tags:
 #- Source Themes